Alerts in SAP HANA Database and Data Lake

 - Step 3

-The following instructions will show how to view a triggered SAP HANA database alert in the alerts app in the SAP HANA cockpit.
+The following instructions will show how to view a triggered SAP HANA database alert in SAP HANA Cloud Central.

 -